Join Date: Nov 2002

 - In total, the North Quay scheme will provide over 4 million sq ft of floorspace for retail and offices.

 - Development is likely to take place after the completion of the Churchill Place and Riverside South districts.

 However, there could be further delays in the form of Crossrail (see below).

-Approved, but unlikely to rise until 2017 or even later.
+Approved, but could be delayed until 2017 or even later.
 The main problem lies with Crossrail

 , part of which is going